 If you find an amazing deal that needs to close fast, consider private.
 But only if you have a clear exit plan to refinance within a year.

-If youβre self-employed or already own several properties, explore DSCR.
-It might be the only way to keep scaling without hitting a wall on personal qualification.
+If you’re self-employed or buying cross-border, explore DSCR.
+It might be the only way to qualify without major personal income gymnastics.

 Your Next Step